 As we’ve seen, it doesn’t serve you well to forego labor altogether.
 That said, you probably don’t need an enterprise-level service if you’re looking to cut costs and economy-level service is almost useless in many cases.
 You won’t find that middle-tier solution within AWS’s support and you don’t want to be paying full-time employees if you’re reading this article, so a reasonably priced managed services contractor is the best solution, hands down.

 Be sure that your servers’ storage and backups are capped and controlled before you commit to reserved pricing.
 Also, that your instances are using the most cost-effective configuration to benefit your application’s performance and pricing.
 Once that’s verified, try out reservice instances, a savings plan, or spot reservations for non-production environments.

-I hope this helps you tighten your expenses even in the slightest bit.
-If you have any questions about how to implement these solutions, feel free to reach out to us at firstname.lastname@example.org.
+I hope this helps you tighten your expenses and reduce AWS costs even in the slightest bit.
+If you have any questions about how to implement these solutions to reduce AWS costs, feel free to reach out to us at email@example.com.